What Is Hospitality Management? Career Opportunities in Canada

 What is the difference between hospitality and hotel management?

-Hospitality management and hotel management are closely related fields, but hospitality is focusing on a broad industry while hotel management is one of the hospitality sector, specifically target hotel field.
-Both fields offer rewarding careers, but your choice should align with your specific interests and long-term career aspirations if you deciding to relating diploma or degree.
+Hospitality management and hotel management related fields but hospitality is concerning a broad area while hotel management is one of the hospitality field.
+If you’re deciding between a diploma or degree, the career rewards for both fields are very rewarding, but your choice should be based around your own specific interests and long term career aspirations.

 How can I get a job in hospitality management field?